iamjoeljose/iamjoeljose/README.md

 ### Hi there 👋

 Myself Joel !
-Currently nominated on the responsibility of delivering quality products to those at the end of line
+Currently nominated on the responsibility of delivering quality products to end user

  ⚡ A Code that cant be tested is flawed :P...
 <!--